Find your local bureau

 I'm Jewish and need to take Friday afternoons off work in winter to get home before dark and prepare for the Sabbath.
 At the moment, my boss is happy to let me do this and make up the time during the rest of the week.
 However, he is thinking of introducing a new shift pattern, which means I will not be able to do this any more.
 Can he do this?

 It is against the law to discriminate against a worker because of their religion or belief.
 So, if your employer is introducing a new shift pattern which will be difficult for you because of your religion, it may be that you are the victim of discrimination because of religion.
 Your employer would have to justify why it is essential for you to work on Friday afternoons.
-If he is unable to show that there was no other reasonable way to re-organise your work, his behaviour towards you may count as discrimination because of your religion.
+He must be able to show that he has tried to meet your needs but that for business reasons you still need to work on Friday afternoons.
+Otherwise, his behaviour towards you may count as discrimination because of your religion.

 Victimisation at work because of your religion or belief

-Victimisation is where you are treated worse than someone else at work because you've complained or taken legal action about religious discrimination.
+Victimisation happens when you are treated worse than someone else at work because you've complained, or taken legal action, about religious discrimination.
 It is also victimisation if you are treated unfairly because you've supported someone else taking action, for example, if you act as a witness in someone else's discrimination case.

 Examples of victimisation at work could include: